Why didn’t I stop it? The question echos through and around me, wraps itself around my heart and constricts my breath. Why didn’t I stop it?

 And yet, I know that sometimes it’s only through the telling of the story that we heal…

-I sit “criss-cross-apple-sauce” as I study the baby book in front of me.
-I place my small hand over the even smaller hand-shape that was pressed here not so long ago.
-My child self, eclipsing my infant self.
-It’s obvious from what is written here that my mother loved me, once.
-What did I do, as an infant, to earn such affection from her?
-How can I become the child my mother loved again?
-I examine each page slowly, desperate for answers.
+I sit criss-cross-apple-sauce and read the baby book.
+It’s obvious from what is written that my I was loved, once.
+What did I do, as an baby, to earn that love?
+How can I become that child again?
+I turn each page slowly, searching for answers.